 Games testers are needed for every platform and genre.
-Depending on the location and the company, testers will play games on XBox 360, Playstation 3, Nintendo Wii and PC platforms.
-Role playing games, massively multi-player online games, action games, and learning games are just some of the genres of games that testers must play and thoroughly evaluate prior to release.
+Depending on the location and the company, testers will play games on XBox, Playstation, Nintendo Wii and PC platforms.
+Role playing games, massively multi-player online games, action games, and learning games are just some of the genres of games that a game tester must play and thoroughly evaluate prior to release.

 A games tester receives advanced copies of games in order to thoroughly test the game prior to public release.
 They must navigate all the menus to ensure that everything works correctly and takes the player to the correct sub-menu or stage in the game.
 If the game has more than one mode of play, such as beginner, intermediate or advanced, the tester must play through each of these modes from start to finish to expose any glitches.
 If the game offers play as more than one type of character, the tester must also play through the game with each character or avatar.

 During gameplay, the tester attempts to discover hidden bugs by attempting every possible move or decision a player might make during normal gameplay.
 The tester may even attempt to do things within the game that an average player might not do, such as trying to get stuck in a wall or obstruction within the game.
 This type of bug is known as clipping.
 Once the character is stuck, the player is often unable to free the character, making further gameplay impossible.
 Testers note occurrences of these and similar game malfunctions.

 After discovering a bug, game testers must write a description of what occurred along with directions that accurately describe how to find the bug in the game.
 After submitting this information to the programmers, testers may be asked to test revised editions of the game in order to create a stable version.

 Would you make a good games tester?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.